uswds/uswds-site/pages/documentation/migration-V3.md

 ## How to use this guide

 {:.border-top-2px.border-base-lighter.padding-top-1}
 For the purposes of this guide, make markup changes for all entries that match your code version situation and make settings changes for all entries that match your settings version situation.
-For example, _if your code is USWDS 2.12.2 and your settings are USWDS 2.11.0, check your markup against the **Older than 2.13.0** section only, and check your settings against the **Older than 2.13.0** and **Older than 2.12.0** sections.)_
+For example, if your code is USWDS 2.12.2 and your settings are USWDS 2.11.0, check your markup against the **Changes in 2.13.0** section only, and check your settings against the **Changes in 2.13.0** and **Changes in 2.12.0** sections.

 ## Migration Overview